 The Christmas spirit expands even more than imaginable with 170 unique trees of the season being exhibited.

-“We’re really proud of the large display of beautiful Christmas trees at the Territorial Capital Museum in Lecompton,” exclaimed Paul Bahnmaier, Lecompton Historical Society president.
+“We’re really proud of the large display of beautiful Christmas trees at the Territorial Capital Museum in Lecompton,” exclaimed Paul Bahnmaier, president of the Lecompton Historical Society.

 “It’s the most unique Christmas tree presentation in the Midwest and provides an opportunity for visitors to relive the past,” Bahnmaier insisted.

 A few decorated trees have traditionally been displayed at the museum for some time.
-“Then, five years ago, the historical society decided to make the trees the focus of the museum during the holidays,” Bahnmaier reflected.
+“Then, a few years ago, the historical society decided to make the trees the focus of the museum during the holidays,” Bahnmaier reflected.

 About 25 volunteers helped put up the trees on display.
 “I think it’s the best display of antique Victorian decorations and collectible ornaments anywhere,” Bahnmaier said.